 - Pain relievers

-- Medications to help with bladder or bowel problems
+- Medicine to help with bladder or bowel problems

-- Regular moderate exercise with your doctor's permission—swimming may be especially beneficial
+- Regular moderate exercise—swimming may be especially helpful

-- Physical therapy to help maintain muscle strength and tone, dexterity, and walking ability
+- Physical therapy—to help maintain muscle strength and tone, movement, and walking ability

-- Occupational therapy to help with assisted devices and daily living activities
+- Occupational therapy—to help with daily living activities

 - Speech and/or swallowing therapy